-We can't run away from what is happening in Florida.
-Bullies depend on their victims running away and hiding.
-On their silence.
-We can't run away and hide.
 We can't be silent.
 As weird and peculiar as some of this appears, this is not a Florida problem.
 This is not a women, people of color, or LGBTQ problem.
 This isn't an attack on a limited number of people, and a limited number of issues.